MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

         switch side {
         case .left:
             /* Show left chopstick */
-            leftChopstick.hidden = false
+            leftChopstick.isHidden = false
         case .right:
             /* Show right chopstick */
-            rightChopstick.hidden = false
+            rightChopstick.isHidden = false
         case .none:
             /* Hide all chopsticks */
-            leftChopstick.hidden = true
+            leftChopstick.isHidden = true
-            rightChopstick.hidden = true
+            rightChopstick.isHidden = true
         }
     }
 }
 ```
 >

-##Property observation
+## Property observation

 You now have a *Side* property to keep track of the sushi type, using your previously defined Enumeration type.
+You can
-You can make use of the *didSet* property observer to ensure the chopsticks are correctly setup as shown.
+make use of the *didSet* property observer to ensure the chopsticks are correctly setup as shown.

 > [action]
 > Add the following to the end of the *connectChopsticks* method: